PopulusMedia/docs/embed.markdown

 permalink: /embed
 ---

-Embedding condent through and IFRAME is fairly straightforward.
-The IFRAME is served from a predefined URI and parameters are passed as request varaibles to the URI.
+Embedding content through an iframe is straightforward.
+The iframe is served from a predefined URI, with parameters passed as request variables to that URI.

 *Example Embedded URI*